Staff

 Ellyn was previously the Director of Development at WildCare and stepped in as Interim Executive Director for six months before taking the position of Executive Director in September 2019.
 Before her arrival at WildCare, she served as Chief Development Officer of 10,000 Degrees in San Rafael, California, a nonprofit helping disadvantaged students further their education, which led her to a post as Foundation Director of the DripDrop Foundation, an organization that works to prevent dehydration worldwide.
 Ellyn's experience helping mission-driven organizations design and execute a comprehensive and sustainable fundraising strategy is precisely what is needed at WildCare.
 Her involvement and management in strategic planning, major gifts campaigns, board relations and development, budget creation, and oversight comprise her work at WildCare.

-In 2023, Ellyn was nominated as on of the Top 50 Women Leaders of San Francisco.
+In 2023, Ellyn was nominated as one of the Top 50 Women Leaders of San Francisco.
 Find her at #43 on thewomenweadmire.com.

 bobkendall@discoverwildcare.org